 The city’s thriving start-up scene is also embracing rental.
 “Since the launch of this side of our business earlier this year, we’ve provided furniture rental solutions for pop-up shops and events,” says Kate.

 She also foresees a growing demand for stylish rental furniture particularly suited for temporary offices.
 “Gone are the days of dull, drab cubicle spaces: small-scale corporations are now wanting to create a chic yet functional space that encourages employees to collaborate and think more creatively.
 This shift towards rental furniture as opposed to purchased gives companies the flexibility to move from place to place with ease.”

 How it works

 TREE’s rental service helps turn the blank canvas of a new rental into a home with natural furnishings.
 For those new to Hong Kong, TREE is a popular Hong Kong brand which offers solid eco-wood furniture, stylish sofas and sofa beds, plus beautiful finishing touches.
 The team provide an initial consultation to determine your style and budget, and the layout of your Hong Kong rental.
 They also work with any existing furniture you may be bringing with you.
 From here, a bespoke short or long-term package is created with the flexibility to extend the package if your contract changes (or even purchase at the end of the lease).
 For those in need of additional styling support, the team at TREE also provides styling services.

 Interested in learning more about furniture rental in Hong Kong for a residence or business?
-See more at tree.com.hk/services/rental.
+See more at tree.com.hk/about/tree-rental.